6ea86b96/PCIB/doc/build-osx.md

         make check

-4. (Optional) You can also install pivxd to your path:
+4. (Optional) You can also install pcibd to your path:

         make install